0015. Fundamentals of Horticulture (2 s.h.) F S.

 0301.
 Plant Propagation (3 s.h.)
 S.

 Principles and practices of sexual and asexual methods of propagation, including micropropagation.

 0305.
 Introduction to Horticultural Therapy (3 s.h.)
 F.

-Utilizing horticulture for those who are mentally or physically impaired, the elderly, substance abusers, and those confined to penal institutions.
-To help these people function and integrate better, therapists are trained to work with total health-care teams, physicians, other therapists, and social agencies.
+Utilizing horticulture for those who are mentally or physically challenged, the elderly, substance abusers, and those confined to correctional facilities.
+To help individuals function and integrate better, therapists are trained to work with total health-care teams, physicians, other therapists, and social agencies.

 0310.
 Landscape Restoration (3 s.h.)
 F S. Prerequisite: Horticulture 0107 and 0108.